hisefath/PythonDjangoWebApp/README.md

 	user.profile.image
 	user.profile.image.url
 	```
-	g.
-We have to direct which directory the images will be stored when we upload new pictures for every user, we do this in the settings.py file
+	- We have to direct which directory the images will be stored when we upload new pictures for every user, we do this in the settings.py file
-	h. make a signal.py file so anytime we create a user, a profile is generated, and will be able to save the profile information
+	- make a signal.py file so anytime we create a user, a profile is generated, and will be able to save the profile information
-	h.
-Creating User/profile update forms
+	- Creating User/profile update forms
-	i.
-Make sure to update views.py file accordingly to make sure the new forms work as POST requests, and save appropriately.
+	- Make sure to update views.py file accordingly to make sure the new forms work as POST requests, and save appropriately.
-	j.
-Resize photo on upload by going to models.py file and overwriting save method
+	- Resize photo on upload by going to models.py file and overwriting save method
-	k.
-Add profile image next to users post using home.html file
+	- Add profile image next to users post using home.html file